 The Willow Gallery Craft shop is a treasure trove of beautiful and exquisite, locally hand-crafted gifts.
 We have a range of showcase jewellery, textiles, ceramics, wood turning, cosmetics and limited edition prints.
 Discover that unique card for a special someone from our selection of handmade and original greeting card designs.
-Featuring work by the Shropshire Guild of Contemporary Craft and the Batik Guild.
+Featuring work by the Shropshire Guild of Contemporary Craft.

 Shropshire Guild of Contemporary Craft

 The Shropshire Guild of Contemporary Craft was formed in 2001 to promote, display and sell the work of designer makers working in Shropshire.
 Their members use traditional skills and techniques, alongside innovative modern methods, to produce beautiful contemporary work of the highest calibre.
 The guild encompasses all craft disciplines and is currently represented by designer/makers of baskets,ceramics, furniture, glass, jewellery, leather, metal,sculpture, textiles and wood.
 The gallery is regularly updated with new stock by members.

 Further information on each member can be discovered at Shropshire Guild of Contemporary Craft.

 Sara Piper Heap

 “I work in metal.
 I love that when you hit it – it moves and when you heat it it becomes easier to manipulate.
 I love that it can sparkle yet ages beautifully.
 I make creations of a curious nature inspired by a statement made in jest, a resonating song lyric, a one off event or even an every day occurrence.
 Something hits me ‘where I live’ and I need to produce the scene that’s in my head.
 I hope you like them and indeed I hope they make you smile.”